khakers/go-subgen/README.md

 * no temp audio files (kept entirely in memory)
 * Queues files
 * Doesn't have direct plex webhook integration
+* Can process multiple files at once if desired (files are locked so theoretically even multiple go-subgen instances should not conflict)

 ## Todo/Future
 * Finish this README